-Runners-up Photograph: Giulia Nemeye (Italy) We extended assistance to other countries in hosting regional meetings and conferences, emphasizing the need for increased international collaboration.
-Our call-to-action urges countries to step forward and take the lead in organizing events on topics of mutual interest, while also inviting suggestions for future initiatives aimed at Servas's growth.
+Runners-up Photograph: Giulia Nemeye (Italy) We extended assistance to other countries in hosting regional meetings conferences, emphasizing need for increased the international collaboration. call-to-action Our urges countries to step forward the lead and take organizing events on topics of mutual interest, while also inviting suggestions for future initiatives aimed at Servas's growth.
 Additionally, we welcome suggestions from members for events that can foster the development of Servas.
 It's essential to involve our members in diverse programs, and the Development Committee stands ready to assist in organizing such initiatives.
 Our overarching objective remains the promotion of world peace through travel, cultural understanding, and active participation in events showcasing the diversity of global societies.
-Email: development@servas.org